 ENT (Ear, Nose and Throat) cancer including mouth is also known as head and neck cancers.
 They are a group of cancers that affect the soft tissue organs around the head and neck area.

 In Malaysia, nasopharyngeal cancer is the fourth most common cancer and nearly three Malaysians are diagnosed with such disease each day.
 This cancer mainly affects Chinese men and more than two-thirds are diagnosed with stage 3 or 4 cancer.

-Nose, mouth and throat cancers are more common among men due to male smokers outnumber female smokers and oral human papillomavirus (HPV) is more frequent in male.
-Most of the affected people are aged between 50 to 70 years old.
+Nose, mouth and throat cancers are more common among men due to male smokers outnumbered female smokers and oral human papillomavirus (HPV) is more frequent in male.
+Most of the affected people are aged 50 to 70 years old.
 However, the cancers caused by HPV, which are primarily oropharyngeal cancers, occur more often in younger people.
-Nose, mouth and throat cancers are grouped as together because of certain similarities which, are the type of cancer and the causes.
-More than 90% of nose, mouth and throat cancer are squamous cell carcinomas where the cancer develop in the squamous cells that line the inside of the mouth, nose or throat.
+Nose, mouth, and throat cancers are grouped together because of certain similarities which are the type of cancer and the causes.
+More than 90% of nose, mouth and throat cancers are squamous cell carcinomas where cancer develops in the squamous cells that line the inside of the mouth, nose or throat.
 Most people who had such cancer use tobacco, consumed alcohol or both.

 - The voice box (larynx)

 - Inside the mouth (including the tongue, floor of the mouth, and the hard part of the roof of the mouth)

 - The middle part of the throat (also called oropharynx, which includes the back of the wall of mouth, the base of the tongue, the tonsils and the soft part of the roof of the mouth)

 The less common sites of nose, mouth, and throat cancers are:

 - The hollow spaces located in the bones around the nose (paranasal sinuses)